Family Lawyer Navigating the Complexities of Prenuptial Agreements

 A prenuptial agreement, also known as a premarital agreement, defines how property would be divided in a divorce.
 It places a protective shield around wealth that is owned prior to marriage, such as a business, a house, or an inheritance.
 A “prenup” can also protect inheritance rights for children from a previous marriage.
 Although a prenuptial agreement cannot dictate child custody terms or waive child support, it can address alimony, college funding, transportation costs, or other financial matters.

-Our knowledgeable Hudson County family lawyer also handles post-nuptial or post-marital agreements, which are essentially the same as a prenuptial except that the parties are already married.
+Our knowledgeable Essex County family lawyer also handles post-nuptial or post-marital agreements, which are essentially the same as a prenuptial except that the parties are already married.
 A post-nuptial supersedes the presumptive division of assets under New Jersey equitable distribution law.

 Our firm can also address these issues for same-sex couples and handles cohabitation agreements for heterosexual couples who are not legally married or who are over age 65 and living together under a civil union.